evgenyneu/evgenii.com/blog/_posts/2020-03-12-model-covid19-with-logistic-function.md

 ## Modelling real data

 We can use logistic function to model the spread of COVID-19 infection using real data.
-These data consists of the number of confirmed cases in different countries at successive days.
+These data are the number of confirmed cases in different countries at successive days.

 <div class='isFullScreenWide isTextCentered'>
   <img src='/image/blog/2020-03-12-model-covid19-with-logistic-function/0080_covid19_modeling_with_logistic_function.png' alt='Modeling confirmed cases of COVID-19 with logistic function' class='isMax900PxWide isTextCentered' >
 </div>

 <div class='isTextCentered'>
-  <p>Figure 3: Modeling confirmed cases of COVID-19 worldwide, exluding China.
-The orange circles are confirmed cases using logistic function.
-The solid blue line is the model.
-The bright shaded region around the model line indicates model's uncertainty and corresponds to 95% DHPI (highest posterior density interval).
-The data come from <a href="https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_19-covid-Confirmed.csv">Johns Hopkins University</a>.</p>
+  <p>Figure 3: Modeling confirmed cases of COVID-19 worldwide, excluding China.</p>
 </div>

+The orange circles are confirmed cases, and the solid blue line is the model.
+The bright shaded region around the model line indicates model's uncertainty.

 For this model, we used the total population of `K=7.8 billion`.
 And the initial number of infected people was `A=8`.
+The model predicted the growth factor to be around `r=0.18`.
+The code for the model is [here](https://github.com/evgenyneu/covid19), and if you want to understand how it works, there is a [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) textbook by Richard McElreath, which is pure gold, in my opinion. :)

 ## Links